letoram/durden/README.md

 that are enabled when menu navigation reaches a certain state or the lbar/bbar are used for some things.
-This feature is intended to help developing quick features like notes and a calculator, but also when using features that becomes easier with 'cheat sheets' like an ASCII table.
+This feature is intended to help developing quick features like notes and a calculator, but also when using features that becomes easier with 'cheat sheets', binding info or an ASCII table.

 Status / Command / Output channels
 ====